rajithlingam/InternShala/projectS/REACT.JS/shoppyglobe/README.md

-# 📦 ShoppyGlobe — Dynamic Product Filter & Cart
+# 📦 ShoppyGlobe — Dynamic Product Filter, Cart & Product Details

-A simple, mobile-first e-commerce mini-application built with **React + Vite + TailwindCSS + Redux Toolkit**.
+ShoppyGlobe is a **mobile-first e-commerce mini-application** built with
+**React + Vite + TailwindCSS + Redux Toolkit + React Router**.

-Users can browse products, filter by category, search items, and manage a fully functional shopping cart.
+Users can browse products, filter by category, search items, view full product details, add/remove items from cart, and place an order with a success animation.

-This project is inspired by my **FoodMall** project structure and created for the assignment **"Dynamic Product Filter & Cart"**.
+This project is inspired by my **FoodMall** architecture.

 ---